buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 If the Attack Roll (AR) is lower than the Defense, then the opponent will have parried, dodged, avoided...
 The choice is left to the player (or Narrator); having avoided the attack, no wounds are taken.

-There are situations that can advantage Defense such as cover, hiding places, trenches, doors, companions of much larger size than one's own, invisibility...
+There are situations that can advantage Defense such as cover, hiding places, trenches, doors, companions of much larger size than one' \*\*s own, invisibility...
 Consult the paragraphs related to Hiding and Cover to understand the advantage they can give.

-There are occasions when it's not important to penetrate the defense and wound the opponent but simply to touch them.
+There are occasions when it' \*\*s not important to penetrate the defense and wound the opponent but simply to touch them.

 Other times the opponent is surprised and cannot fully defend themselves.

-If it's **sufficient to touch the opponent**, the Attack Roll has a +1d6 bonus since it's not necessary to deliver the blow but only to graze them..
-In the manual, it's called a Touch Attack.
+If it' \*\*s **sufficient to touch the opponent**, the Attack Roll has a +1d6 bonus since it' \*\*s not necessary to deliver the blow but only to graze them..
+In the manual, it' \*\*s called a Touch Attack.

-If **the opponent is surprised**, meaning they don't expect the attack, Defense and Reflex Saving Throw will have a -2 penalty.
+If **the opponent is surprised**, meaning they don' \*\*t expect the attack, Defense and Reflex Saving Throw will have a -2 penalty.
 This is the value of **Surprise Defense**.

 **The Golden Rules also apply to the Attack Roll**.
 The d6s explode in case you roll 6 with the die, rolling 1 is bad (counts as zero), and relying on luck (i.e., removing 4 points between Weapon Proficiency and Strength or Dexterity to add 1d6 to the Attack Roll, not from bonuses given by Weapon Lists or Abilities or magic items).

 If modifiers and circumstances bring the inflicted damage to be zero or negative, you will still do 1 damage.
-This rule applies to the modifiers of the weapon damage which indeed cannot bring the total damage to be less than 1; if there are magical protections or damage reductions, this can become zero and therefore you won't wound the opponent (but if it becomes negative you don't heal them!).
+This rule applies to the modifiers of the weapon damage which indeed cannot bring the total damage to be less than 1; if there are magical protections or damage reductions, this can become zero and therefore you won' \*\*t wound the opponent (but if it becomes negative you don' \*\*t heal them!).

-When you make the Attack Roll, make sure you've counted all the modifiers known to you and remember that for every 6 rolled (in the 3d6 of the Attack Roll), you must roll another one and continue rolling as long as you continue to roll 6 with the die.
+When you make the Attack Roll, make sure you' \*\*ve counted all the modifiers known to you and remember that for every 6 rolled (in the 3d6 of the Attack Roll), you must roll another one and continue rolling as long as you continue to roll 6 with the die.

 You can **remove 4** or multiples from your attack to roll one more d6.
 The choice is to be made in the most desperate situations where only luck can resolve the duel.
 You remove the value from the Weapon Proficiency score or from Strength or Dexterity, not from scores given by Abilities, Weapon Lists, or magic bonuses.

-If you hit, for every margin of 8 above the opponent's Defense, the weapon deals additional damage, namely a Critical Hit.
-Roll only the weapon's damage die again, without any other modifiers.
+If you hit, for every margin of 8 above the opponent' \*\*s Defense, the weapon deals additional damage, namely a Critical Hit.
+Roll only the weapon' \*\*s damage die again, without any other modifiers.

 The basic rules of Skills also apply to the Attack Roll.
 Defense is a fixed value and as such uses the modifiers for fixed value checks.